-Using the interactive filter from the column menu
+Using the canvas control from the column menu

 right click on any column

-scroll to "Filter" and then select "Interactive Filter"
+scroll to "Filter" and then select “Canvas control”

 Curious about the logic of the filter?
 Check out the filter in the same way you would a normal table filter!
 Click on the "Filter" button above the table and then click on the kebab (the "..." but vertical) and then click "show formula".
 The gif below shows how to do this.

 The control that gets created depends on the type of column.
-So in the above example, where we create an interactive filter based on a text column, Coda generated a text input control.
+So in the above example, where we create a canvas control based on a text column, Coda generated a text input control.
 What about currency columns?
 Or select list columns?
 Watch how in the gif below Coda generates a slider control for currency columns and a select list control for a select list column type (and allows you to use both concurrently!):

 Try it out on other columns to see what other controls get populated!

-But what if you don't like the control that the interactive filter generated, and want to set up your own?
-Maybe with your own logic for filtering?
+But what if you want to set up your own control with your own logic for filtering?
 Read on!

 Setting up your own control with your own filter logic